 Within the framework of thermodynamic justification, the Gouy–Stodola theorem is applied.
 It states that the lost power (i.e., work not extracted due to irreversibility) is proportional to the ambient temperature $T_0$ and the entropy generation rate:

 where $\dot{S}_{\rm gen}$ is the rate of entropy generation in the system and the environment.
-This relation links entropy losses to actual losses of usable work.
+This relation links entropy generation to losses of usable work and provides a consistent bridge between entropy accounting and the measurable loss term $P_{\rm loss}$ in the First Law balance.

 3.3 Operational Stability and Robustness